-All Internship experiences must be in-state (no out-of-state internships are allowed).
-Students must register with the Ohio Counselor, Social Worker, and Marriage & Family Therapist Board as a MFT Trainee for Internship, unless a waiver of this requirement has been preapproved by the Interim MFC/T Clinical Coordinator/Director prior to the start of Internship under special circumstances.
+All Internship experiences must be in the state of Ohio (no out-of-state internships are allowed).
+Students must register with the Ohio Counselor, Social Worker, and Marriage & Family Therapist Board as a MFT Trainee for Internship, unless a waiver of this requirement has been preapproved by the MFC/T Clinical Director prior to the start of Internship under special circumstances.
 Visit http://cswmft.ohio.gov/FormsC.stm to find steps toward completing the MFTT application process.